An Introduction to the Philosophy of Mathematics: Reception

 Some reviewers discussed the coverage of certain topics in the book.
 Irvine felt that "If there is a weakness with the book, it is that the traditional debates over logicism, formalism, and intuitionism are covered in less than half a dozen pages, leaving readers wondering what all the fuss was about."
 He said that if a second edition was ever released, it should expand on these topics.
 He also said that he would have preferred if the book included more proofs such as a proof of Russell's paradox.
 Baron similarly stated that some might find the brief coverage of the "big isms" unsatisfying but argued that it was appropriate given the books focus on the issue of realism which Baron calls "largely orthogonal to the big isms charted in Chapter One."
 In contrast to these comments, Wagner called Colyvan's coverage of the "big isms" in chapter 1 "a masterly piece of compressed exposition".
 Pettigrew commented on the lack of coverage of category theory, reverse mathematics, and automated reasoning and computer-aided proofs but went on to say "no textbook can cover all topics, and one might feel that these belong more naturally to a more advanced course in the subject."
 Friedman-Biglin also felt that topics such as work on the nature of mathematical truth and the foundations of mathematics were missing from the book.
 He argued that Colyvan excluded these topics due to a desire to keep the book less technical but felt that he "goes too far in trying to mitigate its effect".
-However, he felt that concerns about the lack of mathematical details in some areas do not "carry much weight" as "the main line of argument in Colyvan’s book might have been obscured by including too many formalisms".
+However, he felt that concerns about the lack of mathematical details in some areas do not "carry much weight" as "the main line of argument in Colyvan's book might have been obscured by including too many formalisms".
 Marquis said on the topic that "One could quibble about this topic or that one, this reference or that one, but I think that these criticisms would miss the point.
 As an introduction to the field, the choice of topics proposed is entirely justified."

 Pettigrew said of the epilogue that he would have preferred if it covered fewer theorems and more proofs and applications.
 Nonetheless, he said that "it is certainly a valuable resource for a student entering the philosophy of mathematics without a strong mathematical background."
 Hunacek said that he was "puzzled" by the inclusion of the epilogue which he said contained items which "seemed to have no particular philosophical significance".
-Wagner praised the praised the epilogue, calling it "excellent" whilst suggesting some changes to its presentation of the theorems covered.
+Wagner praised the epilogue, calling it "excellent" whilst suggesting some changes to its presentation of the theorems covered.
 Weber praised the further readings as "excellent guides for further study".
 Marquis also praised the inclusion of discussion questions and further readings, calling it "a wonderful initiative".